AndroidPillars/CSS/README.md

  # External CSS:

- Similar to Internal CSS but have to seperate the file.
+ - Similar to Internal CSS but have to seperate by linking sn externsl.css file.

  - link rel="stylesheet" href="css/styles.css"